HugoPersson01/POWER-CABLE/Machine/Software/howto/readme.md

 > + First fix, ensure that the cable has enough room to move during the calibration process.
 If this doesn't work try next step.
 > + Second fix, check that all cables are properly connected to the encoder, walloutlet or computer.
 If this also doesn't work try the final step.
 > + Third fix, close the program and disconnect the power supply from the wall outlet.
 Wait for a few seconds before reconnecting the power.
-> After performing these checks, press "Clear All Errors," as shown in the picture above, and repeat Step 2.
+> After performing these checks, press `Clear All Errors`, as shown in the picture above, and repeat Step 2.
 > ##### [Back to top](#how-to-use-the-userinterface-that-is-implemented-in-our-code).
 ##